Welcome to the Andrology Patient Portal

 Repeat tests

 We quite often ask for a repeat of your test because of one or more of the factors listed above may be outside the expected range.
-However, other factors can affect your fertility results e.g. previous illnesses, stress, alcohol, smoking or medication, therefore please bare this in mind when submitting a sample.
+However, other factors can affect your fertility results e.g. previous illnesses, stress, alcohol, smoking or medication, therefore please bear this in mind when submitting a sample.

 Your assurance of quality